zephyrproject-rtos/zephyr/samples/boards/stm32/backup_sram/README.rst

 application runs the current value is displayed and then incremented by one.
 If VBAT is preserved, the incremented value will be shown on the next power-cycle.

+On stm32F2x or stm32F446 or stm32F7x or stm32F405-based
+(STM32F405/415, STM32F407/417, STM32F427/437, STM32F429/439)
+the BackUp SRAM is not cleared when the VBAT is off but when the protection level changes from 1 to 0.
+However there is a flag BACKUP_RESET_AT_POWER_ON to force resetting the content of the BackUp SRAM at power ON (whatever the Vbat).

 .. note::

     On most boards VBAT is typically connected to VDD thanks to a jumper.